kobeynw/startup/README.md

-# startup "Cine-Match"
+# startup "Movie Knight"
 A movie night movie selector app made with *HTML*, *CSS*, and *JS*, hosted through *AWS*.

 > ## Specifications

 ### Pitch
 Have you ever had a movie night where nobody could decide on a movie to watch?
-Do you wish it were easier to choose from so many movie options while making sure everyone gets a say? **Cine-Match** helps those looking to throw massive movie night extravaganzas, as well as the casual movie-watchers.
+Do you wish it were easier to choose from so many movie options while making sure everyone gets a say? **Movie Knight** helps those looking to throw massive movie night extravaganzas, as well as the casual movie-watchers.
 Add movies to your personalized collection, then filter them by genre, director, release year, etc. Or host a room where other users can vote on their favorite movies to make the decision-making process a breeze.

 ### Key Features